-- To minimize potential impacts to fish and fish habitat, the reservoir drawdown would be conducted during a 2-week period in the winter, in December and/or January, when most fish that overwinter in the reservoir move to deeper zones. - To mitigate for potential fish stranding during drawdown of the reservoir, PacifiCorp would deploy crews at strategic locations around the reservoir once the drawdown elevation is reached, to conduct fish salvage as needed. - To minimize the potential for elevated sediment levels in the reservoir from construction activity along the shoreline and below the OHWL, suitable BMPs would be installed to minimize the transport of silt and sediments outside of the limits of construction. - The construction contractor would be required to comply with a TESC plan that would be implemented to manage construction stormwater runoff.
+- To minimize potential impacts to fish and fish habitat, the reservoir drawdown would be conducted during a 2-week period in the winter, in December and/or January, when it is assumed most fish that overwinter in the reservoir move to deeper zones.
+The drawdown would occur at no greater than 1-foot per hour until target reservoir level is attained. - To mitigate for potential fish stranding during drawdown of the reservoir, PacifiCorp would deploy crews by boat to survey strategic locations around the reservoir once the drawdown elevation is reached, and conduct fish salvage as needed.
+Locations would be identified through the use of bathymetric maps of the reservoir, as well as local knowledge. - To minimize the potential for elevated sediment levels in the reservoir from construction activity along the shoreline and below the OHWL, suitable BMPs would be installed to minimize the transport of silt and sediments outside of the limits of construction. - The construction contractor would be required to comply with a TESC plan that would be implemented to manage construction stormwater runoff.
 The TESC plan would comply with conditions contained in the construction stormwater general permit that would be obtained for the project.